The internet is filled with SDR best practices, playbooks, and training tips.

 Where exactly they are in the funnel depends on the pages they click on, how much time they spent on your site, and how frequently they’ve visited your site.

-Obviously, someone who has read five blogs and visited your pricing page is further into your sales funnel than someone who just looked at your features page for two minutes.
+Obviously, an account who has read five blogs and visited your pricing page is further into your sales funnel than an account who just looked at your features page for two minutes.

-Luckily, Leadfeeder gives you all that information (and more), so you can turn website visitors into customers.
+Luckily, Leadfeeder gives you all that information (and more), so you can turn website visits into customers.